Log your stress events.

 Stress Diaries help you to get a good understanding of the routine, short-term stresses that you experience in your life.
 Using them, you can identify the most important, and most frequent, stresses that you experience, so that you can concentrate your efforts on these.
 They also help you to identify areas where you need to improve your stress management skills, and let you to understand the levels of stress at which you are happiest, and most effective.

-To keep a Stress Diary, download our worksheet and make a regular diary entry, for example, every hour.
+To keep a Stress Diary, download our template and make a regular diary entry, for example, every hour.
 Also make entries after stressful events.

 Analyze the diary to identify the most frequent and most serious stresses that you experience.
 Use it also to identify areas where you can improve your management of stress.